Rich1341/my-website/README.md

 # my-website

-eidt on the example branch
+This is a awesome website
-No editing on update-readme branch
+updates made on the master on Github  before rebase